 - A representative field from a peripheral blood smear, seen on the right, was held for morophological and clinical review as the total platelet count w...

-- The peripheral blood smear shown in this image was held for review because of an increase in platelets.
-Conditions in which platelets are increased as...
+- The peripheral blood smear shown in this image was held for review because of an increased platelet count.
+Conditions in which platelets are increased...

 - This image is representative of a peripheral blood smear.
-Some automated instruments may report this platelet count as:
+As a result of this phenomenon, some automated automated hematology analzyers may report: